Westford Educators Provide Backdrop For Snow Days Decision

 Ironically enough, the buzz that accompanied the WEA members at the beginning of the meeting had long since subsided three hours later when the decision on making up the school days came to its conclusion.

-“I don’t believe that doing nothing is an option,” he said, noting that he had never seen five snow days prior to the beginning of winter during his 25 years as superintendent in Westford and other towns before this year.
+“I don’t believe that doing nothing is an option,” he said, noting that he had never seen five snow days prior to the beginning of winter during his 25 years as superintendent before this year.

 School Committee member Erika Kohl made a motion to approve Olsen’s proposal of taking the two days out of February and April Vacation, which was quickly opposed by Judith Culver, who preferred instead making up the days on Saturdays.